Abacavir/lamivudine (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have liver problems (especially hepatitis B), kidney problems, a genetic condition (such as a gene variation called HLA-B*5701), heart problems, high blood pressure, high cholesterol, diabetes, or if you smoke.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease (including hepatitis), diabetes, heart disease, high blood pressure, or high cholesterol.
+Tell your doctor if you smoke.

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.

-- Ask your pharmacist for a Warning Card listing the symptoms of an allergic reaction.
+- Ask your pharmacist for a warning card that lists the symptoms of an allergic reaction.
 Carry the card with you at all times.

 - This medicine will not keep you from giving HIV to others.
 Always practice safe sex, even if your partner also has HIV.
 Do not share needles or other items that may have blood or body fluids on them.